jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 y is put into an encoder to give us a latent representation, sy, which is then put into the energy/compatibility function for the JEPA Achitecture

 ### Answer to Question 2
-For Hierarchical JEPA for Mode-2 hierarchical planning, there is a higher level action sequence with a higher level actor (Actor 2) to give us high level actions, a2... there is also a second encoder with
+For Hierarchical JEPA for Mode-2 hierarchical planning, there is a higher level action sequence with a higher level actor (Actor 2) to give us high level actions, a2... there is also a second encoder with higher level predictors.

 ## References